nccgroup/pythia/README.md

 # Supported Delphi versions

 The current aim is for this tool to support Delphi version 3 (released 1997) and above.
 A number of changes would be required for Delphi 2 (released 1996).
+At present only x86 executables are supported.

+A list of Delphi versions is available from the [Embarcadero website](http://docwiki.embarcadero.com/RADStudio/Rio/en/Compiler_Versions).

 There is no aim to support other compilers, e.g. FreePascal, however this could be investigated if required.
+Delphi compilers that target .Net or other frameworks are not supported.

+Executables which have been modified or packed will not correctly parse.
+Unpack these before analysing with pythia.

 # Future aims